 These days, the scare is gone, but the fascination remains as strong as ever.
 I double-majored in meteorology and computer science at NC State University in Raleigh, NC.
 While there, I worked with a research group conducting real-time mesoscale modeling of the southeastern US, resurrected a student-led forecasting operation for the campus newspaper and radio station, interned (literally) across the street at WRAL-TV, and did some independent research on the NWS Modernization of the 1990s.

 After graduating, I moved to Abilene, TX, to be a meteorologist at KTXS-TV.
 I spent a little more than six wonderful years there, covering more than a few tornadoes and hailstorms, and meeting the woman that would become my wife.
 After getting married, I “hung up the clicker”, and we moved to College Station, TX.
 During that time, I worked for Huntsville, AL-based Baron Services, where did some data product development, implemented a data monitoring system, and had the chance to do radar projects, including dual-pol radar training.
 In late 2007, left Baron to move back home and work as a meteorologist and executive producer for WRAL-TV in Raleigh.
-I’m also deep into a master’s degree in communication, where my research interests are – no surprise here! – how people get, use, and abuse weather forecast information.
+I returned to NC State for a master’s in communication, where I studied how people get, use, and abuse weather forecast information.
 I also teach a broadcast meteorology course at NC State and work with the Athletics department to ensure safety of Wolfpack fans at some outdoor events.

 My biggest hobby outside of work is flying.
 I started flying in early 2015 and have been logging hours in small aircraft ever since.
 It’s been a lifelong dream to be able to learn (and keep learning), and I’ve found it’s only reinforced my fascination with the weather.
 I also enjoy traveling, running, hiking, biking, and spending time with family and friends.
 I am a long-suffering fan of the Chicago Cubs, and in college sports, I pull for both my alma mater (the NC State Wolfpack) and my wife’s alma mater (the Fightin’ Texas Aggies of Texas A&M).
-One of these days, I want to learn how to fly.

-I live in the beautiful Shenandoah Valley of Virginia where I am a Meteorologist at WHSV, the ABC and FOX affiliate in Harrisonburg Virginia.
+I live in the beautiful Shenandoah Valley of Virginia where I am a Meteorologist at WHSV, the ABC, CBS and FOX affiliate in Harrisonburg Virginia.
 I have been at WHSV since 2010 and I am the main evening Meteorologist.
 I’m from Connecticut but I have lived in many areas along the east coast.
 I didn’t exactly grow up dreaming of my life as a Broadcast Meteorologist.

-I love my career choice, and fell lucky every day to have found a job I truly love.
+I love my career choice, and feel lucky every day to have found a job I truly love.
 Outside of work I love to still travel, hike, and I enjoy seeing all the history that surrounds this beautiful country.
-My boyfriend and I love watching history shows, I enjoy cooking, running, and just being outside.
+I enjoy cooking, running, and just being outside.
 I met my husband here in Harrisonburg, and we now have our little Bear (dog).